MicrosoftDocs/visualstudio-docs/docs/msbuild/target-build-order.md

     Targets that list the conditional target in `BeforeTargets` or `AfterTargets` still execute in the prescribed order

-4. Before a target is executed or skipped, if its `Condition` attribute was absent or did not evaluate to `false`, its `DependsOnTargets` targets are run.
+4. Before a target is executed (or skipped if it's [up to date](../msbuild/incremental-builds.md)), if its `Condition` attribute was absent or did not evaluate to `false`, its `DependsOnTargets` targets are run.

 5. Before a target is executed or skipped, any target that lists it in a `BeforeTargets` attribute is run.